17 pilots of Air India, IndiGo, Vistara died of Covid in May: Sources | Business

 In a communication to employees on May 10, Air India said: ''The proposed COVID vaccination camp at GSD Complex, Indira Gandhi International Airport (IGIA) on May 11 and May 13 stands cancelled because government authorities have expressed inability to hold these camps due to non-availability of vaccines.'' ''Fresh dates will be notified once we get re-confirmation from government authorities,'' it added.

-AirAsia India, Go First (formerly known as GoAir) and SpiceJet did not respond to PTI's queries on how many of their pilots have died due to COVID-19 in May.
+Go First (formerly known as GoAir) and SpiceJet did not respond to PTI's queries on how many of their pilots have died due to COVID-19 in May.
+The spokesperson of AirAsia India, which has vaccinated around 96 per cent of its eligible employees, stated: ''We will soon be covering 100% of our workforce, excluding those ineligible for medical reasons, such as recovering from Covid in the recent past.''
 PTI DSP ZMN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)